netzpirat/guard-coffeescript/README.md

 ## Acknowledgment

+[Jeremy Ashkenas][] for [CoffeeScript][], that little language that compiles into JavaScript and makes me enjoy the frontend.

-The [Guard Team](https://github.com/guard/guard/contributors) for giving us such a nice pice of software that is so easy to extend, one *has* to make a plugin for it!
+The [Guard Team](https://github.com/guard/guard/contributors) for giving us such a nice piece of software that is so easy to extend, one *has* to make a plugin for it!

 All the authors of the numerous [Guards](https://github.com/guard) available for making the Guard ecosystem